Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   For instance method <strong>startView</strong> with segmentation
 </p>
 <pre>String CountlyInstance.<strong>startView</strong>(viewName: String, segmentation: Map&lt;String, Object&gt;)

+// <strong>Valid values</strong>
+Only non-empty values accepted, and segmentation is validated by the constraints mentioned above.
+Segmentation can be nullable.

 // <strong>Logic</strong>
 Same as startAutoStoppedView(viewName, segmenatation), except views started with this function will not be stopped automatically.